 We were also very happy with our cups of tea, candy floss, hot dog, chips and doughnuts!
 (That was shared food, not a portion of each for everyone).
 I felt slightly ignored in the queue for the hot dog and chips when someone else was served in front of me but my frustration was completely abaited when the chips came on cardboard rather than the usual polystyrene!
 We popped out of the fair and sat on the grass in the shade to eat which was really lovely, and great to give Big brother a little chill time before picking one last ride to do.

 As I said at the beginning of this post Carters are a family run business and one of the wonderful things about the fair is that it really does feel that way.
 The staff are all so friendly and approachable which we’ve found is often not the case at other fairs we’ve visited.

 Normally we would probably do one or maybe two rides as a maximum so it was a real treat doing a few more and did make me think it would be worth saving up and treating it as a bit more of a day out now that Big brother is a little bit older.
-You can pre-buy tickets online on Carters website which is probably worth doing if you know you’d like to do a few rides.
+You can pre-buy tickets online on their website which is probably worth doing if you know you’d like to do a few rides.

 This was our third visit and it definitely won’t be our last.
 If you get an opportunity then I highly recommend visiting.
 Whether it’s just to pop down for a ride or two or to make a day out of it you really won’t be disappointed.